Two Evil Eyes

 Review:

-In the first tale that is directed and written by Romero, we have Jessica Valdemar (Adrienne Barbeau) in a cab.
+In the first tale that is directed and written by Romero.
+We have Jessica Valdemar (Adrienne Barbeau) in a cab.
 She is rehearsing lines and we see that the reason is that she is going to see Steven Pike (E.G. Marshall).
-She wants to liquidate all of her husband’s assets and this set off alarms for Mr. Pike.
+She wants to liquidate her husband’s assets and this set off alarms for Mr. Pike.
 The signature looks a bit off and he challenges her if these are really his wishes.
 He makes a call to her husband and this satisfies Mr. Pike.
 To drive it home, his doctor Robert Hoffman (Ramy Zada) also gets on the line.

 The other tale that is co-written and directed by Argento is of The Black Cat.
-Roderick Usher (Harvey Keitel) is a photographer that shows up to all of the crime scenes in the area.
+Roderick Usher (Harvey Keitel) is a photographer that shows up to crime scenes in the area.
 He is prevented from getting it until Det.
 Legrand (John Amos) sees that it is him.
-This murder is actually in the style of the pendulum, like from Poe’s The Pit and the Pendulum.
+He works for the press.
+This murder was done with a pendulum, like from Poe’s The Pit and the Pendulum.

 Usher is seeing Annabel (Madeleine Potter) who found a stray black cat she brought into the house.
 This cat doesn’t get along with Usher.
-He gets frustrated at work when his portfolio for a coffee table book ends something a bit less rough, he gets drunk and waits for Annabel to leave the house.
-He then tortures the cat while taking pictures until it kills the poor animal.
-His life starts to fall apart after that and this cat might not actually be dead.
+He gets frustrated at work when his portfolio for a coffee table book is rejected.
+He gets drunk and waits for Annabel to leave the house.
+He then tortures the cat while taking pictures until its death.
+His life then falls apart and this cat gets its revenge.
 He becomes the prime suspect when Annabel disappears as well.

-I’m going to say that this isn’t the best film from either of these amazing directors, but I still find it quite interesting to see both of them taking on Poe classics here.
-Not only that, but they do their own spin on it and make it modern which I think was definitely an interesting choice for different reasons with each segment.
+That is where I’ll leave my recap of these stories and introduction to the characters.
+I’m going to say that this isn’t the best film from either of these amazing directors, but I still find it quite interesting to see both taking on Poe classics.
+Not only that, but they do their own spin on it and make them modern, which I think was an interesting choice for different reasons with each segment.

-On the other side, I have to give a lot of credit to Argento in his choice to include a bunch of Poe references.
+On the other side, I give credit to Argento in his choice to include a bunch of Poe references.
 Naming the man character Roderick Usher as well as having Eleonora, Mr. Pym and Annabel who are all characters in other stories.
 We get the Pendulum death here as well.
-I’m sure I’m missing more, but I really dug this attention to detail for sure.
+There are also elements of The Tell-Tale Heart.

-This film clocks in at 2 hours and I think that is actually a good length.
-It really gives both directors the leeway of doing a short film that runs 60 minutes.
-You could actually technically show both as its own solo endeavor with how long each really is.
-For the most part though, I do think that they both work pretty well with The Facts in the Case of Mr. Valdemar working better for me.
-Both do introduce our characters and get to the crux of the issue pretty quickly.
-I thought both endings have a wrinkle at the end and that worked for me as well.
+Shifting from there, I want to delve a bit more into the pacing.
+This clocks in at 2 hours and I think that is a good length.
+It really gives both directors the leeway to make a short film that runs 60 minutes.
+You could technically show both as their own solo endeavor with how long each really is.
+I can confirm as well watching these days apart.
+For the most part though, I do think that they both work well with The Facts in the Case of Mr. Valdemar working better for me.
+Both do introduce our characters and get to the crux of the issue quickly.
+I thought both endings had a wrinkle at the end and that worked for me as well.

 Something I wasn’t worried about was the effects in this film.
 It is interesting that this came out in 1990.
 It has a weird feel of almost an 80’s film that is transitioning into the new decade.
 From what I could tell, everything was done practical and it looked good.
-From the frozen body of Ernest and the gunshots he takes to the shadow men to the creepy cats and body found in the wall.
-I really didn’t have any issues and I thought it looked good.
-Both films are shot very well also.
+From the frozen body of Ernest to the shadow men for the first story are good.
+The creepy cats and the body found in the wall are bright spots for the second.
+I didn’t have any issues and I thought it looked good.
+Both films have good cinematography, but I expect that from both directors as well.

 The last thing to cover would be the soundtrack.
 I’m not going to lie, I was slightly disappointed, because I saw the name Pino Donaggio and that excited me.
-The soundtrack overall didn’t really stand out to me and I really just expected a bit more.
+The soundtrack overall didn’t stand out to me and I just expected a bit more.
 It did fit for what was needed though so I won’t hold it again the movie too much.
+What was good was the sound design.
+We have the cats meowing through the walls or hearing Mr. Valdemar’s voice when he’s supposed to be dead was creepy.
+Props there for sure.